chen3feng/blade-build/doc/en/FAQ.md

 I want to see the complete command executed during the build process.
 The complete command line can be displayed by adding the --verbose parameter to the build.

-### I modified the source file, why is it still failing, and the error location is not matched (or not recompiled) ###

-First alt to the build directory to see if the source code (or header file) is placed here, because the Blade separates the source code and builds the results directory.
-If the source file is misplaced here, the build will show Compiling build64_release/..., which makes it easier to locate the problem.

 ### How do I publish a precompiled library ###

 Some confidential code, I hope to release it as a library, but at the same time rely on non-confidential libraries (such as common), how to publish it?